 WHY IS THIS IMPORTANT FOR EMPLOYERS TO KNOW?

 Several businesses across California employ both employees and independent contractors.
 These employers must always be consciously aware of:

 - Complying with AB 5.

 This is critical to avoid serious penalties – and litigation.

-Business owners and employers alike should monitor the developments in this case.
+Business owners should monitor the developments in this case.
 However, they should also proactively review their practices and PPE policies.
 This is especially important to avoid complex disputes with employees and future legal issues.